steadybit/extension-aws/README.md

 #### Required permissions (policies)

-You will need an IAM Role with the given permissions.
+The extension needs an IAM Role with the given permissions.
 You can optionally restrict for which resources the extension may become active by tweaking the `Resource` clause.